 He has a great sense of wanting to get the correct history as much as possible and hopes to pass on to his fellow travellers some knowledge of the fighting and of the personalities along the track as well as enjoy the company and companionship of a shared adventure.

-Bruce also has a passion for all things relating to Australian military history and is an active member of a ceremonial Light Horse troop.
-Bruce has been a member of the Army reserve in Armoured Corps and is a current serving member of the Victoria Police Protective Services Unit.
+Bruce also has a passion for all things relating to Australian military history and is an active member of the Creswick Light Horse Troop.
+Bruce has been a member of the Army Reserve and continues his passion for military history by conducting many public presentations on the subjectt.

 Mr Dean Anderson

 Mr Dean Anderson has served in the Australian Army Reserve for over 20 years.
 During his military service he was deployed on peacekeeping operations to the Solomon Islands on Operation Anode as a section commander.
 He continues to serve in 5/6 Royal Victoria Regiment in Melbourne and is responsible for the training of reserve infantry soldiers.
 He also recently deployed on Operation Sovereign Borders.